Parity-time symmetry in a flat band system

-As Fig.~\ref{fig:breaking2_rand} shows, the disorder smoothes out the $\cal PT$-transitions of the dispersive band modes in Fig.~\ref{fig:breaking2}, but the thresholdless $\cal PT$ breaking of the flat band modes is largely unaffected.
-Upon careful inspection, we find that one flat band mode with $\kappa_-\approx-\tau$ deviates slightly from the other 2 in this branch at small $\tau$ but rejoins the latter as $\tau$ increases.
+As Fig.~\ref{fig:breaking2_rand} shows, the disorder smoothes out the $\cal PT$-transitions of the dispersive band modes in Fig.~\ref{fig:breaking2}, but the thresholdless $\cal PT$ breaking of the flat band modes is largely unaffected. \cc{These contrasting behaviors are due to the different routes to $\cal PT$-symmetry breaking, i.e., whether an exceptional point is involved.
+On the one hand, an exceptional point is very sensitive to perturbations, and it quickly becomes an avoided crossing in the complex eigenvalue plane when the $\cal PT$-symmetry of the system is lifted by the weak disorder.
+In fact, each bifurcation of $\im{\omega}$ we have seen in Fig.~\ref{fig:breaking2} from a finite $\tau$ is for two pairs of dispersive band modes as mentioned at the end of Section \ref{sec:II}.
+Now in the presence of weak disorder, the sensitivity of the exceptional points breaks each of these bifurcations into two, and we see four and eight trajectories of $\im{\omega}$ in Figs.~\ref{fig:breaking2_rand}(a) and (b) (dash-dotted lines) instead of two and four in Figs.~\ref{fig:breaking2}(a) and (b).
+On the other hand, the thresholdless $\cal PT$-symmetry breaking of the flat band modes does not involve an exceptional point; its role is replaced by the Hermitian degeneracy at $\tau=0$ \cite{PRX14}.
+In this case there is no singularity, and we have seen that the first-order perturbation theory describes the thresholdless $\cal PT$-breaking well in Section \ref{sec:perturbation}.
+Now with the weak disorder, its leading (i.e., linear) effect is merely perturbing the real part of the energy eigenvalues, similar to how the $\cal PT$-perturbation varies the imaginary part of the energy eigenvalues.
+Therefore, these two perturbations are independent processes to the leading order, and the thresholdless $\cal PT$-breaking is largely unchanged with the weak disorder.
+As the strength of $\cal PT$-breaking increases with $\tau$, the effect of the weak disorder is further suppressed.
+This can be seen from the following observation.} We find that one flat band mode with $\kappa_-\approx-\tau$ in Fig.~\ref{fig:breaking2_rand}(b) deviates slightly from the other 2 in this branch at small $\tau$ but rejoins the latter as $\tau$ increases.